Logan Square, Chicago: Logan Square

 Logan Square is a neighborhood located in the north-central portion of the Logan Square community area in Chicago.
 The neighborhood boundaries of Logan Square were originally held to be Kimball Avenue on the west, California Avenue to the east, Diversey Parkway on the north, and Fullerton Avenue to the south.
-However, as memory of the village and later neighborhood of Maplewood has receded, the boundaries have grown beyond these streets, with eastern boundary has now shifted to the North Branch of the Chicago River and the northern border past Diversey Avenue.
+However, as memory of the village and later neighborhood of Maplewood has receded, the boundaries have grown beyond these streets, with eastern boundary has now shifted to the North Branch of the Chicago River, western boundary to approximately Pulaski Rd, southern border past Armitage Ave, and the northern border past Diversey Avenue.

 The area is characterized by the prominent historical boulevards and large bungalow-style homes.
 At one time, Logan Square boasted a large Norwegian-American population, centered along the historic boulevards.
 With relatively inexpensive housing and rent available, this neighborhood was a favorite for immigrants and working-class citizens.
 Logan Square was the site of the Norwegian-American cultural center, Chicago Norske Klub.
 Many elaborate, stylish, and expensive houses and mansions line historic Logan and Kedzie Boulevards where the club was once situated.
 Norwegian Lutheran Memorial Church (Norwegian: Den Norske Lutherske Minnekirke), also known as Minnekirken, is also located on Kedzie Boulevard in Logan Square.